eieioxyz/Dotfiles-Show-and-Tell/ROLL-CALL.md

 - [Catalin Ciubotaru](https://github.com/FunnyGhost/dotfiles): I'm a Front End developer at SnappCar.
 I mainly use Angular but I'm always curious about other stuff and try to learn as much as possible.
 I also enjoy drawing, dogs, movies, books and all that.
 - [Sebastian Velasco](https://github.com/sebasvelasco353/.dotfiles): I'm a Front End developer that uses Vue, Firebase, arduino and other libraries, frameworks and tech stacks for both personal and profesional projects.
 - [Patrick McDonald](https://github.com/WhatsThatItsPat/dotfiles): I'm a full stack mobile dev and enjoy using Firebase, RxJS, Angular, and Ionic.
 And more recently, I'm a course creator.
-- [Andy Nadal](https://github.com/andynadal/.dotfiles.git): I'm an entrepreneur, iOS and Web developer; I love to use UIKit, SwiftUI, CoreData, Next.js, Express and GraphQL; my current setup are two Mac laptops, one of which is an M1, and the other an Intel chip, so syncing them has been a nightmare, I took this course to streamline this flow.